Helper for converting CONLLU files and uploading the corpus to LiRI Corpus Platform (LCP)

 lcpcli --help

-lcpcli takes a corpus of CoNLL-U (PLUS) files and imports it to a project created in an LCP instance, such as catchphrase.
+lcpcli can take a corpus of CoNLL-U (PLUS) files and import it to a collection created on LCP.

-Besides the standard token-level CoNLL-U fields (form, lemma, upos, xpos, feats, head, deprel, deps) one can also provide document- and sentence-level annotations using comment lines in the files (see the CoNLL-U Format section).
+Besides the standard token-level CoNLL-U fields (form, lemma, upos, xpos, feats, head, deprel, deps) one can also provide document-, paragraph- and sentence-level annotations using comment lines in the files (see the CoNLL-U Format section).

 CoNLL-U Format